-Overview То save a waveform (Cont.)
+Dverview То save a waveform (Cont.)
 Control elements and resources Setup to export images 5.
 Select the Images tab to display the Images control window.
 6. In the Palette window, select Color, GrayScale, or Black & White for the color palette of your exported images.
 7. In the View window, select whether you want to export the Full Screen or Graticules Only.
 8. In the Image window, select whether you want to export using Normal, InkSaver, or InkSaver with Enhanced Waveform Color Mode.
 Normal exports the image exactly as it appears on-screen InkSaver exports the image with a white back- ground InkSaver with Enhanced Waveform Color exports the image with colors designed to print with the white background 9.
-Touch Data Format, and select the data format from the drop-down list.
-To
+Touch Data Format, and select the data format from the drop-down list. ili Ilia and the local section of the

 Overview To save a waveform (Cont.)
 Control elements and resources Setup to export waveforms 10.
 Select the Waveforms tab to display the Waveforms control window.
-FI A. THE STATE OF 11.
-Touch Data Destination, and select the destination (format) of your exported waveform file (see File Formats on page 3-223 for information on the availal formats). ole Touch Source Waveform, and select the source of the waveform (a channel, math, or reference waveform) to export from the list.
-13. If you want waveform scale factors and time values included in your MathCad/Mathlab files, click Include waveform scale factors; if not checked, only voltage (vertical) values are exported. man_mn_1 14.
+11. Touch Data Destination, and select the destination (format) of your exported waveform file (see File Formats on page 3-262 for information on the available formats).
+12. Touch Source Waveform, and select the source of the waveform (a channel, math, or reference waveform) to export from the list.
+Expanse Charrent 1 (2) Charrent 2 Charrent 2 Charrent 4 Mark 1 Mark 2 (2) 13.
+If you want waveform scale factors and time values included in your MathCad/Mathlab files, click Include waveform scale factors; if not checked, only voltage (vertical) values are exported.
+The summing of 14.
 Touch Data Ordering, and select the data order (top first, bottom first, or rotate) from the list.
-Date Clidering Loperary But at the second of the second

-Overview T o save a waveform (Cont.)
-Control elements and resources 5.
-In the Waveform data range window, select the data to include in the exported files: Samples to enter the data range of the data to include in the exported files Save Samples between Cursors to include data between the cursors in the exported files Save Samples in Zoom Box to include data in the zoom box in the exported files All to include all data in the exported files If using FastFrame, select the frame range to include in the exported files: All Frames to include all frames in the exported files Frames to enter a range of frames to include in the exported files Three control of the
+Dieta Grammy Fragilitet verview To save a waveform (Cont.)
+Control elements and resources 15.
+In the Waveform data range window, select the data include in the exported files: to Samples to enter the data range of the data to include in the exported files Chief Sector Server Deserved Save Samples between Cursors to include data between the cursors in the exported files Tomation (11 Save Samples in Zoom Area to include data in zoom area 1, 2, 3, or 4 in the exported files All to include all data in the exported files 16.
+If using FastFrame, select the frame range to include the exported files: e in Channel () (a) () All Frames to include all frames in the exported files Frames to enter a range of frames to include in exported files the

 Overview To save a waveform (Cont.)
 Control elements and resources Setup to export measurements 17.
 Select the Measurements tab to display the Measurements control window.
-Part of process and the second 18.
 Touch Data Format, and select the data format (text or numeric) from the list.
-21 m Select the Measurements that you want to export: Displayed Measurements exports measurements that are displayed on screen Measurements Snapshot exports a snapshot of all measurements Histogram Data exports current histogram data Select OK to accept your changes, Cancel to close the window without making changes, or Help to access more information.
-Physical control of the state o
+The form 19.
+Select the Measurements that you want to export: Displayed Measurements exports measurements that are displayed on screen 2 Measurements Snapshot exports a snapshot of al measurements Histogram Data exports current histogram data and the second sec 20.
+Select OK to accept your changes, Cancel to close the window without making changes, or Help to access more information. the stand proof proof